viethoangtranduong/News-summarization-webapp/Demo capstone/README.md

     - ```[Test] Visualize ROUGE score.ipynb```: The notebook to visualize the ROUGE score performance of the models, including histograms and half-violin plots, with the 95% confidence interval.
     - ```summarized.csv```: summaries output of the test data.
     - ```RNN_lstm```: The notebook to apply RNN + LSTM.
 However, this idea was not implemented in the web app version due to uncontrollable and poor performance.
+    - ```Vanilla Bert.ipynb```: The notebook for Vanilla Bert.
+However, this model was not trained as it's computationally expensive the the pretrained model is better in performance and more efficient.
 - ```Visualization```: The folder contains all the functions related to visuailizing the content.
     - ```Visualization all.ipynb```: The notebook contains all the codes for visualization.
 All the functions are written in full.
     - ```Visualization demo.ipynb```: The notebook contains the demo of the visualization functions.
 The functions are imported from the .py files in the ```get_viz``` folder.